 Maps and Other Cool Visualizations of Earth Science Data

-Most of my research focuses on computational models of earthquake-producing faults and satellite data processing and analysis.
-Because of this, I write a lot of code that produces maps and other visualizations of geo-data.
-This is sort of like data science for the Earth sciences, or "geo-data science".
-On this page, I will occasionally post examples of maps and other geo-data visualizations that I think may be interesting.
-All maps are produced with the open source Generic Mapping Tools software package, and are thus generated by code that my students and I write.
-See below what some basic "geo-data science" skills can produce!
+A key focus of my research involves computational models of earthquake-producing faults and the processing and analysis of satellite data.
+As part of this work, I write code to automate the creation of maps and other visualizations of geodata.
+This approach blends data science principles with Earth sciences, or what I like to call "geodata science."
+On this page, I will occasionally share examples of maps and other geodata visualizations that I believe may be of interest.
+All maps are produced with the open source Generic Mapping Tools software package, with code written by my students and me.
+Below, you can see some of the results that these geodata science skills can produce!

 Earthquakes in the Eastern United States (1974-2021)